fischervincent/local-error-reporting/README.md

-# Local Log Tracer (WIP)
+# Local Log Watcher (WIP)
 ## Overview

 When debugging locally, sorting through raw logs can be tedious.

-Local Log Tracer streamlines this by monitoring a local log file, intelligently grouping similar entries, and presenting updates in real-time via WebSocket.
+Local Log Watcher streamlines this by monitoring a local log file, intelligently grouping similar entries, and presenting updates in real-time via WebSocket.
 This makes it easier to spot patterns and anomalies during local testing and development.

 ## Features
 - **Real-time Monitoring**: Listens to changes in the specified log file and processes new entries on-the-fly.